Why Is Ronda Worth the Drive From Sabinillas?

 Puente Nuevo — The Famous Bridge

 The centrepiece of Ronda.
-Despite being called "new," the Puente Nuevo was completed in 1793 after 34 years of construction — the original bridge collapsed during building.
-It spans the El Tajo gorge at a height of 98 metres, connecting the old Moorish town (La Ciudad) with the newer El Mercadillo district.
+Despite being called "new," the Puente Nuevo was completed in 1793 after 34 years of construction.
+It replaced an earlier single-arch bridge that collapsed in 1741 — six years after it opened, not during construction — killing around 50 people; the current three-arch bridge has stood ever since.
+It spans the El Tajo gorge at a height of 98 metres above the gorge floor (the gorge itself runs about 120 metres deep at this point), connecting the old Moorish town (La Ciudad) with the newer El Mercadillo district.

 Walk across the bridge — it takes about five minutes — and stop at the viewpoints on both sides.
 The bridge is free to cross.
 Inside the bridge is a small interpretation centre (€2-3 entry) with exhibits on the construction history.
 There's also a €5 fee if you want to descend into the gorge below via the Camino del Desfiladero del Tajo path.